Good Morning America: May 2005 – June 2006: Gibson–Sawyer–Roberts

 On May 23, 2005, ABC News announced that Robin Roberts would be promoted from newsreader to co-anchor of Good Morning America, joining Gibson and Sawyer.
-Roberts had previously served as a regular substitute for Gibson and Sawyer when either of them were on vacation or on assignment.
+Roberts had previously served as a regular substitute for Gibson and Sawyer when either of them were on vacation or assignment.
 On November 3, 2005, Good Morning America celebrated its 30th anniversary with retrospectives on and clips from the show's history and by decorating Times Square.
 Former co-hosts Hartman and Lunden, along with former meteorologist Spencer Christian, were among the guests of honor.
 Hartman signed off the show that day with his trademark close: "From all of us, make it a good day."
 That same day, Good Morning America became the first network morning news program to begin broadcasting in high-definition television.

 On December 2, 2005, weather anchor Tony Perkins left the program after six years.
 The last ten minutes of that day's edition were dedicated to Perkins, during which he gave thanks to one of the show's producers and a heartfelt goodbye to anchors Gibson, Roberts and Sawyer.
-Perkins left the program to return to his family in Washington, D.C. and join Fox owned-and-operated station WTTG, where he previously served as a weather anchor.
+Perkins left the program to return to his family in Washington, D.C., and join Fox owned-and-operated station WTTG, where he previously served as a weather anchor.
 He affectionately said to his young son on-air, "Connor, if you're watching, daddy's comin' home."
 Perkins was replaced by Mike Barz, former WGN Morning News sports anchor at WGN-TV in Chicago.

 Gibson left Good Morning America for the second time on June 28, 2006.
 That day's edition was dedicated to his 19 years as anchor of the program and celebrated his new role as anchor of ABC World News Tonight.
 Gibson ended his tenure at GMA by stating, "For nineteen years, my mornings have been not just good—they've been great."